alexshtf/alexshtf.github.io/_posts/2024-11-09-Shape-Restricted-Models-Polyhedral.md

 The theorem ensures that for every $$\mathbf{A}$$ representing the inequalities, we have a corresponding $$\mathbf{R}$$ representing the generator rays, and vice versa.

-Why is it useful?
+But why an ML practitioner would be interested in this result?
 A machine-learned model can easily produce a non-negative vector $$\mathbf{t}$$ using known activation functions, such as `ReLU` or `SoftPlus`.
 Then, we can use a linear layer with matrix $$\mathbf{R}$$ to compute  a vector $$\mathbf{R} \mathbf{t}$$ in our desired cone.
 Therefore, a concatenation of a non-negativity layer and a linear layer with an appropriate matrix can be thought of as a "polyhedral cone" layer: it generates vectors that lie in a polyhedral cone of our choice.
 This is illustrated below:

 ![polyedral_cone_layer]({{"assets/polyedral_cone_layer.png" | absolute_url}})

 Note, that in this case $$\mathbf{R}$$ is not _learned_, but rather is a constant matrix specifically designed to generate the cone we need.
+So the reason polyhedral cones are useful in ML is because we can make sure that our neural network produces vectors that lie in the cone, _by design_, using elementary tools that every ML practitioner knows: `ReLU` activations and linear layers!

 To end our discussion of the generator ray representation, we note that we can have two generators that are just the negation of each other, i.e $$\mathbf{r}_i = -\mathbf{r}_j$$.
 For example, consider the matrix: